nus-cs2103-AY2425S1/tp/docs/UserGuide.md

         ```

 > 💡 **Pro Tip:**
-> No need to worry about duplicate indexes—AgentAssist guarantees that every client has a unique index automatically.
+> As mentioned in the `edit` command above, there is no need to worry about duplicate indexes—AgentAssist guarantees that every client has a unique index automatically.